larytet/MyPerfectThings/open-space-planning.md

 # A patio

 There is a small open sky patio in the middle of the office.
 I estimate the April temperatures exceed 30C degrees.
 There is a heap of puffs on the patio waiting for the winter rains.
-It is not an easy choice between the patio and the AC inside.
+Am I going to the patio and spend the day with the AC inside?
 The life is void of easy choices.